aquasecurity/tracee/tracee-ebpf/Readme.md

 > Note: You may need to change the volume mounts for the kernel headers based on your setup.
 See [Linux Headers](#Linux-Headers) section for info.

-This will run Tracee with no arguments, which defaults to collecting a useful default set of events from all processes and print them in a table to standard output.
+This will run Tracee-eBPF with no arguments, which defaults to collecting a useful default set of events from all processes and print them in a table to standard output.

-### Getting Tracee
+### Getting Tracee-eBPF

-You can obtain Tracee in any of the following ways:
+You can obtain Tracee-eBPF in any of the following ways:
 1. Download from the [GitHub Releases](https://github.com/aquasecurity/tracee/releases) (`tracee.tar.gz`).
 2. Use the docker image from Docker Hub: `aquasec/tracee` (includes all the required dependencies).
 3. Build the executable from source using `make build`.
 For that you will need additional development tooling.